 The Tower of Hanoi, sometimes called the Tower of Brahma puzzle, is one of the classic problems to look at if you want to learn recursion.

-It is good to understand how recursive solutions are arrived at and how parameters for this recursion are implemented.
+This problem is good to understand how recursive solutions are arrived at and how parameters for this recursion are implemented.
+We look at the solution in another post.

-The basics of the problem is that you have a board with three pegs in it, and a series of discs.
-The rule is that the discs are of different sizes and smaller discs must be placed on top of larger discs or an empty peg.
+The basis of the problem is that you have a board with three pegs in it and a series of discs.
+The discs are of different sizes and smaller discs can only be placed on top of larger discs or on an empty peg.
+Something as simple as three to ten pegs if often used as a child’s toy.
+The game can even be found on Amazon.

 Simulating the Problem